New Recycling Rules Introduced to Simplify Bin Collections

 Defra has also announced that Councils in England will receive £1.1 billion to improve recycling services, fully paid for by packaging producers under the new Extended Producer Responsibility for Packaging scheme.

-Minister Mary Creagh said:
+Mary Creagh MP, Minister for Waste said:

 “We are ending the bin collections postcode lottery and making it easier for people to recycle wherever they live.
 Simplifying these rules will cut out carbon, clean up our streets, and help bring pride back into our communities.”